FreeCAD/FPA/index.md

 ---
 shortcutType: regular
 shortcuts:
-    - text: "Do you have an idea that could benefit from funding?"
+    - text: "Apply for a grant from the FPA to improve FreeCAD and its ecosystem"
       button: "Programs"
       href: "./programs.html"
-    - text: "Want to check out budgets and spendings?"
+    - text: "Check out budgets and spendings at the Association"
       button: "Finances"
       href: "finances"
-    - text: "Values, procedures rules, decisions, history"
+    - text: "Learn about our values, procedures, rules, decisions, history"
       button: "Handbook"
       href: "/handbook/"
     - text: "Get in touch"